sadab-halim/Interview-Questions/OOPS/README.md

 Early (or static) binding refers to compile time binding and Late (or dynamic) binding refers to runtime binding (for example when you use reflection).

 ### What is the default access modifier in a class?
-### How many instances can be created for an abstract class?
+## How many instances can be created for an abstract class?
+- Abstract Class is Half Define Class.
+- Abstract class not allowed to create an Instance (Object).
+- So, we can not create any instance then answer is 0.
+There are no objects for abstract class.

-### Define Garbage Collection.
+## Define Garbage Collection.
 How does it work?
+- Garbage collection in Java is the process by which Java programs perform automatic memory management.
+- Java programs compile to bytecode that can be run on a Java Virtual Machine, or JVM for short.
+- When Java programs run on the JVM, objects are created on the heap, which is a portion of memory dedicated to the program.
+- Eventually, some objects will no longer be needed.
+The garbage collector finds these unused objects and deletes them to free up memory.

+- Java garbage collection is an automatic process.
+Automatic garbage collection is the process of looking at heap memory, identifying which objects are in use and which are not, and deleting the unused objects.

 ### Define Manipulators
 ### What do you mean by finally block?
 ### What is a final variable?